-In the first series of features on the world's lesser known grape varieties, JOHN DOWNES MW introduces the Jekyll and Hyde character of Touriga Nacional, Portugal's premier grape.
+In the first series of features on the world's lesser known grapes, JOHN DOWNES MW introduces the Jekyll and Hyde character of Touriga Nacional, Portugal's premier grape.

 Unlike the modern stars of Cabernet Sauvignon and Chardonnay that excel as solo artists, Touriga Nacional belongs to a Portuguese team of stay-at-home, indigenous varietals that are happiest when blended, be that in table wines or in port.
 Hence, it rarely adorns a label.